-5 Best Crypto Exchanges for 2022
+5 Best Crypto Exchanges of November 2022

 Exchange fees are how crypto exchanges make money.
 In other words, they’re service fees that include:

-- Trading fees are charged when making transactions and are also called “maker/taker” fees.
+- Trading fees, charged when making transactions and are also called “maker/taker” fees.
 Trading fees indicate whether a crypto order provides liquidity to the market or not.
 These also apply when converting currencies.

-- Deposit fees are charged when users add money to their account, usually via debit card, credit card, or PayPal instead of through a direct bank transfer.
+- Deposit fees, charged when users add money to their account, usually via debit card, credit card, or PayPal instead of through a wire transfer.

-- Withdrawal fees are charged when withdrawing regular currency or cryptocurrencies from your account.
+- Withdrawal fees, charged when withdrawing regular currency or cryptocurrencies from your account.

-- Account fees are charged on a regular basis, usually monthly.
+- Account fees, charged on a regular basis, usually monthly.

 Network fees are paid to cryptocurrency miners, who process and secure crypto transactions on the blockchain.
 Many centralized crypto exchanges incur this cost, though some may allow their users to pay more in miner fees to speed up transaction speeds.
 Users on decentralized exchanges generally have to pay this themselves, since there is no third party between them and the crypto miners.

-What to Look for when choosing a crypto exchange
+What to look for when choosing a crypto exchange

-When choosing a crypto exchange, the main things to look for are functionality and security.
-Your exchange of choice should have most, if not all, of the features you expect to use, be it fiat-to-currency trade pairings or liquidity aggregation.
+When choosing a crypto exchange, the main things to look for are functionality and security measures.
+Your exchange of choice should have most, if not all, of the features you expect to use, be it fiat-to-currency trade pairings, liquidity aggregation, or specific altcoins and stablecoins you want to trade.
 It should also provide additional lines of defense, such as two-factor authentication and Bitcoin locks, which help against hackers.

 Ease of use is another factor to consider and is especially important for newer traders who may struggle to use platforms with a less intuitive user interface.
-Nonetheless, experienced traders can also benefit from greater usability.
+Nonetheless, advanced traders can also benefit from greater usability.

 It’s also important to consider geography.
-Not all exchanges are available in the U.S., some only operate in certain states.
+Not all exchanges are available in the USA, some only operate in certain states.

 How to be sure a crypto exchange is legitimate and secure

-When looking for crypto exchange, it’s essential to keep an eye out for fake websites and mobile apps.
+When looking for a crypto exchange, it’s essential to keep an eye out for fake websites and mobile apps.
 Even if the platform seems legitimate, make sure to check for any misspellings in the copy, inauthentic branding, and, in the case of a website, whether there’s a small lock icon indicating security near the URL bar.

 Likewise, it’s important to remind yourself that scams aside, trading crypto can be dangerous.
 Cryptocurrencies are highly volatile, meaning that they are subject to sudden increases and decreases in values that even the wisest investors cannot predict with certainty.